How To Travel Without Leaving Your Room: The Quarantine Reading List You Need Right Now

 Prepare for a captivating story that tells of mysteries yet unsolved, narratives long-forgotten and a secret garden that has witnessed more than three generations of a cursed aristocratic family.

-Did I also mention that it also includes a couple of magical dark fairy tales which will steal your heart forever?
+Did I also mention that it includes a couple of magical dark fairy tales which will steal your heart forever?

 The Shadow of the Wind by Carlos Ruiz Zafón